 Practice.
 It is a necessary part of learning any new skill.
 But, practice made fun?
 Really?

-In my studio, we have been working towards student autonomy.
+In my studio, my big goal is to always move towards student autonomy.
 How can I give my students more choice in their lesson, their repertoire, & their practice?
 And … how can I help them make smart choices during the week?

 What Practice Often Looks Like

-Depending on the family, this can be an easy routine to their week.
+Depending on the family, this can be an easy routine for their week.
 Or, it can be a time of tears.

 What Practice Can Look Like

 If a piano parent has a piano background, it’s easier for them to step in & guide their child through the process.
 Both my husband & I have taught math (senior high & junior high respectively) so we were able to step in to help our kids in a pedagogically sound way.